Strong Ion Diffnce.

-A pure, or acute, respiratory disturbance is found close to the SBE=0 line: the change in ventilation has occured too rapidly for metabolic compensation to occur.
+A pure, or acute, respiratory disturbance is found close to the SBE=0 line: the change in ventilation has occurred too rapidly for metabolic compensation to occur.

 A pure metabolic disturbance would lie close to PCO2 = 40 mmHg (5.33 kPa).
-In practice, however, this is rare because partial repiratory compensation occurs even as the metabolic change develops.
+In practice, however, this is rare because partial respiratory compensation occurs even as the metabolic change develops.

 A metabolic acidosis with SBE of -12 (reduced by 12 mEq/L) would require for "complete compensation" a PCO2 = 20 mmHg.
 A normal PCO2 would indicate "no compensation".
 A value in the middle (30 mmHg) is typical "compensation for metabolic acidosis".

 The first table below summarizes the six classical acid-base disturbances to be recognized.

 The second table shows four combinations that are occasionally encountered: two pure uncompensated metabolic disturbances and the two combined disturbances.